photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Should I use SQLite, MariaDB, or MySQL? ###

-Compared to full-featured relational database management systems (RDBMS) like MariaDB, SQLite may seem faster if you have only few pictures, concurrent users, and CPU cores.
+If you have few pictures, concurrent users, and CPU cores, [SQLite](https://www.sqlite.org/) may seem faster compared to full-featured database servers like [MariaDB](https://mariadb.com/).

 This changes as the index grows and the number of concurrent accesses increases.
-The way MariaDB and MySQL handle multiple queries is completely different, much more complex, and optimized for high concurrency.
-SQLite, for example, locks the entire table when an update occurs and queues the requests.
+The way MariaDB and MySQL handle multiple queries is completely different and optimized for high concurrency.
+SQLite, for example, locks the index on updates so that other operations have to wait.
+In the worst case, this can lead to timeout errors.
 Its main advantage is that you don't need to run a separate database server.
 This can be very useful for testing and also works great if you only have a few thousand files to index.

 MariaDB lacks some features that MySQL Enterprise Edition offers.
 On the other hand, MariaDB has many optimizations.
 It is also completely open-source.

 ### Can I install PhotoPrism in a sub-directory on a shared domain?